 —Denis Napthine has bad poll news, east-west link not popular, The Age, 2 March 2014

-The 2014 poll also re-confirmed that public majority support for public transport over road projects is bipartisan, despite all attempts to turn the issue into just another Lib-Lab political contest (and despite the very substantial Coalition promises on public transport in 2010 – most since abandoned).
+The 2014 poll also re-confirmed—as did the state elections held since—that public majority support for public transport over road projects is bipartisan, despite all attempts to turn the issue into just another Lib-Lab political contest (and despite the very substantial Coalition promises on public transport in 2010, most since abandoned).
 The poll found that a majority of Coalition voters preferred rail projects to the East West Link, with only about one-third support for the road.

 Those surveyed were able to nominate what they thought was the most important project out of the airport link, the Metro rail capacity project that will link northwest Melbourne to South Yarra, getting rid of 50 of the worst rail crossings, or the East West Link from Sunshine to the Eastern Freeway.